If you don’t have any kids, and it’s Mother’s Day, things can get weird.

 Please pass this on to any woman you know without a kid.

 I’m sending you a bouquet for just being a loving woman!
-(Knowing we will never know the love of our own child is hard, but we’ll get over it.)
+(It is hard knowing we will never know the feeling of love from our own child, or giving our love, but we’ll get over it after a trip to any grocery store with a screaming brat in the basket.)

 P.S.
 I have given birth to 6 albums and a book.
 They are my kids.